-We looked at the clinical facilities in the surgeries and found that they contained relevant equipment for the safety of patients.
+We looked at the clinical facilities in the surgeries and found that they had been refurbished to a high standard, were modern and contained relevant equipment for the safety of patients.
 The surgeries were very well organised, very clean and tidy.